Social Caption: Evaluating Social Understanding in Multimodal Models: SI Prompts

-We provide the prompts used to evaluate the \textit{SI} dimension.
-The prompts guide the model to answer multiple-choice questions about social interactions.
-Two variants of the prompt were used: one without video transcriptions ("w/o trans"), relying solely on visual cues, and one with video transcriptions ("w/ trans"), providing dialogue and temporal context.
+We provide prompts used to evaluate the \textit{SI} dimension by asking the model to answer multiple-choice questions.
+Two variants of the \textit{SI} prompt were used: one without video transcriptions ("w/o trans."), relying solely on visual cues, and one with video transcriptions ("w/ trans."), providing dialogue and temporal context.

 \paragraph{\textit{SI} Prompts Without Transcriptions} For this variant, the model is required to select the correct answer based \textit{solely} on the video content.
 The prompt includes an in-context example to illustrate the expected format for the answer.
 Figure~\ref{fig:social_inference_prompt_without_transcription} presents an example of the prompt.